Without recourse. All Rights Reserved. Tree of Life©

 Egyptian calendar and based upon Ptolemy’s Almagest!
 Nothing more besides…

-evidence!
+is more primary!
 Cf. also my

 Comments re AP 6.
 Starry Night Backyard |